tadamus/cv/README.md

 # Trisha Adamus
 [0000-0001-8464-3334](https://orcid.org/0000-0001-8464-3334) ![ORCID iD icon](ORCIDiD_icon32x32.png)

+## Research Project
+National Research Mentoring Network Bibliometric Analysis, 2021

+Developed a dataset and implemented a bibliometric analysis to
+1.	identify theories and research methods that informed the U01 grant proposals
+2.	map the research landscape of U01 teams
+3.	explore the relationship between the PIs previous research and their U01 grant proposals

+#### Outputs
+  - Adamus T, McDaniels M, Ni C, Sorkness C. Outcomes & Opportunities for Use of Bibliometric Data to Support Community Development in a Research Collective.
+Association for Clinical and Translational Science 2022 Annual Meeting, poster submission.

+  - Outcomes and Opportunities of the National Research Mentoring Network Bibliometric Analysis.
+(2021, November) NRMN Internal Webinar Series, Hosted by the NRMN Coordination Center.

 ## Peer Reviewed Publications
   - Data Scholarship and Student Engagement: extra-curricular research investigations and academic libraries, chapter in Academic Libraries as Partners in Data Science Ecosystems.
 Proposal accepted and writing ongoing.
   - Cook C, Magle T, Shimon H, Adamus T. Dinner and Data Management: Engaging undergraduates in research data management topics outside of the curriculum.
 Journal of eScience Librarianship 2020;9(1): e1176. doi: 10.7191/jeslib.2020.1169